0xh3xa/algorithms/README.md

 - Caveat: Cannot identify logarithmic factors with the doubling hypothesis.
 - Calculate *a* by solving *T(N) = a x N<sup>b</sup>* for a with all other variables now known.

-### Experimental algorithmics
+### Experimental algorithmic
 - System independent effects (determines constant *a* and exponent *b* in power law)
 	+ Algorithm
 	+ Input data

 - System dependent effects (contribute only to constant *a* in power law)
 	+ Hardware: CPU, memory, cache
-	+ Software compiler, intepreter, garbage collector
+	+ Software compiler, interpreter, garbage collector
 	+ System: OS, network, other applications

 ### Mathematical Models